 Speed tests

-- Speed test results: Slowed down our download speeds by 82% on average.
+- Speed test results: IVPN slowed our download speeds by an average of 30%.

 One of the major selling points of a VPN is the ability to access region-locked content on Netflix.
-Luckily, IVPN was able to get us access to American, Canadian, and U.K. Netflix with no issues.
+Netflix is persistent against VPNs, so that's why we opt to test the services we review while connected to several different servers.

 Did it work with Netflix? |